drelor-online/cannacoin-reddit-tipbot/README.md

-    send all GBB3O7N2VJNRWMGXLZ37BP4SWFE456QCBPOYMT3M6TE6QHIZRMIYWPQB
+`send all GBB3O7N2VJNRWMGXLZ37BP4SWFE456QCBPOYMT3M6TE6QHIZRMIYWPQB`

-*Note that the address you are sending to must have a trustline with Ananos address on Stellar ( GAB4YW6ZBV73IFQDSVYGKOXTLWX67LUDXRAXHUW2U5EXIFCMAWYHEHL7) and it cannot be an exchange wallet.*
+*Note that the address you are sending to must have a trustline with Ananos address on Stellar (GAB4YW6ZBV73IFQDSVYGKOXTLWX67LUDXRAXHUW2U5EXIFCMAWYHEHL7) and you cannot send from an exchange wallet.*